ryantd42/NY-Legislative-Git/2023/S1957A-2023/bill.md

  may accept an entry fee  for  a  tournament  until  the  commission  has approved  the  rules and the payment of prizes of a handicapping tourna- ment.
-  (c) The horse races which are the subject of the  tournament  must  be races  on  which the operator of the tournament is authorized to conduct

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04616-01-3
+  LBD04616-02-3
- S. 1957  2
+ S. 1957--A  2

- wagering.
+  (c) The horse races which are the subject of the  tournament  must  be races  on  which the operator of the tournament is authorized to conduct wagering.
 [At least fifty percent of the races which are the subject  of the tournament must be races run in New York state.]
   3. A  handicapping  tournament  operated  in  accordance  with  the provisions of this section shall be considered a contest  of  skill  and shall not be considered gambling.
+  4. FIVE  PERCENT  OF THE PORTION OF THE GROSS REVENUE COLLECTED BY AN OPERATOR ON HANDICAPPING TOURNAMENT ENTRY FEES  FROM  NEW  YORK  PARTIC- IPANTS  THAT IS NOT DISTRIBUTED AS PRIZES TO THE WINNERS OF A TOURNAMENT PURSUANT TO SUBDIVISION TWO OF THIS SECTION SHALL BE  DISTRIBUTED  QUAR- TERLY  BY  SUCH OPERATOR TO THE HORSEMEN'S ORGANIZATION FOR THE ADMINIS- TRATIVE PURPOSES OF SAID ORGANIZATION AND FOR SUCH WELFARE  AND  MEDICAL PLANS  FOR  REGULARLY EMPLOYED BACKSTRETCH EMPLOYEES PURSUANT TO SECTION THREE HUNDRED EIGHTEEN OF THIS CHAPTER.
   § 2.
 This act shall take effect immediately.